MatthiasValvekens/pyHanko/docs/lib-guide/sig-fields.rst

 * :attr:`~.pyhanko.sign.fields.SigFieldSpec.on_page`:
   index of the page on which the signature field should appear (default: ``0``);
 * :attr:`~.pyhanko.sign.fields.SigFieldSpec.box`:
-  box``: bounding box of the signature field, represented as a 4-tuple ``(x1, y1, x2, y2)`` in Cartesian coordinates (i.e. the vertical axis runs bottom to top).
+  bounding box of the signature field, represented as a 4-tuple ``(x1, y1, x2, y2)`` in Cartesian coordinates (i.e. the vertical axis runs bottom to top).